 What is limestone neoprene?

-It might sound strange, however, it’s common practice these days for your high-end wetsuit to be made out of limestone rock.
-What is limestone neoprene, and how is this possible?
-The world is full of surprises: We can turn a rock into wetsuits.
-But it’s not that simple.
+It might sound strange, but it’s common practice these days to make high-end wetsuits out of limestone rock.
+What is limestone neoprene, and how is this done?
+The world is full of surprises: We can turn a rock into a wetsuit.
+But it’s not a simple process.

-Let’s rewind to the 1930s when synthetic foamed rubber was invented and was called neoprene.
-At that time, wetsuits didn’t exist yet, especially not to be used for surfing.
-The first wetsuits were developed for army divers, so they could stay in cold water longer.
+Let’s rewind to the 1930s, when DuPont invents synthetic foamed rubber and calls it neoprene.
+At that time, wetsuits didn’t exist yet.
+Different parties developed the first wetsuits for army divers, so they could stay in cold water longer.
 Neoprene is an elastomer with the chemical name polychloroprene.
-Polychloroprene is produced through a chemical process by binding strings of a clear liquid called chloroprene together.
-The original oldschool chloroprene wetsuits were made with petroleum-based chemicals, which are harmful to the environment.
-Consequently, neoprene has been reinvented over the years to our benefit.
+A chemical process binds strings of a clear liquid called chloroprene together.
+The original chloroprene wetsuits were made with petroleum-based chemicals, which are harmful to the environment.
+Consequently, different companies reinvented neoprene over the years to become more sustainable.

 Limestone neoprene wetsuits

-What is limestone neoprene and how is it different from oldschool petroleum-based CR chloroprene?
-In the 1960s, a new way of making neoprene was invented.
+What is limestone neoprene and how is it different from petroleum-based CR chloroprene?
+In the 1960s, a new way of making neoprene evolves.
 The main neoprene compound remains chloroprene.
-However, instead of using dirty petroleum-based ingredients, it now uses calcium carbonate from limestone.
-This ingredient is used to form chloroprene rubber chips.
-Thereafter, they are melted down in an oven and go through a chemical process.
+However, instead of using dirty petroleum-based ingredients, it’s now made with calcium carbonate from limestone.
+This ingredient forms chloroprene rubber chips.
+These are melted down in an oven and go through a chemical process.
 The melted substance is infused with air bubbles and baked into a block of neoprene foam.
-This block is then sliced into neoprene sheets.
-At this stage, the neoprene thickness is determined.
+The manufacturer then slices this block into neoprene sheets.
+At this stage, we determine the neoprene thickness.
 It can vary between 0.5mm, all the way up to 7mm when used for surfing wetsuits.

 Limestone neoprene characteristics

-The quality of neoprene is determined by a couple of factors.
+We determine the quality of neoprene by a couple of factors.
 Firstly, the elongation percentage.
 This measures the amount of flexibility in the neoprene.
-The higher the number, the more stretch the neoprene has.
+The higher the number, the more stretchy the neoprene is.
 Therefore, the better it is.
-Secondly, the softness and weight are measured by calculating the density.
-The heavier the foam, the harder, and this also affects the stretch.
-Softer and lighter foam is considered more high-end when used in surfing wetsuits.
+Secondly, we measure the softness and weight by calculating the density.
+The heavier the foam, the harder, thus affecting the stretch.
+We consider softer and lighter foam to be more high-end.
 Thirdly the ozone and UV resistance.
 High resistance to ozone and UV rays results in more durable neoprene.
 This also means it is less easy to crack or get brittle.
 All these characteristics of limestone neoprene are more advanced than its predecessor petroleum-based neoprene.
-On top of that, it’s way less harmful to the environment.
-This makes limestone neoprene when used in the right grade, one of the most flexible and warm neoprene types available.
+On top of that, it’s less harmful to the environment.
+This makes limestone neoprene, when used in the right grade, one of the most flexible and warm neoprene types available.

 The invention of limestone neoprene made a big impact on wetsuit manufacturing.
 It transformed the high-end wetsuit industry to become more sustainable and environmentally friendly.
-Some companies have different names for their more environmentally friendly neoprene.
-You might have heard of Japanese Yamamoto neoprene which is used in some wetsuits.
-Other versions of limestone neoprene wetsuits are Bioprene and Geoprene wetsuits.
-Yulex is another alternative neoprene made out of natural rubber which unfortunately has limited availability.
+Brands use different names for their more environmentally friendly neoprene.
+Some use Japanese Yamamoto neoprene.
+Bioprene and Geoprene are other versions of limestone neoprene.
+Another neoprene alternative made from natural rubber is Yulex.
 SRFACE has chosen to manufacture with limestone neoprene, which has the lowest carbon footprint in modern wetsuit production.
-It is processed from raw material to finished product by our manufacturing partner.
+Our manufacturing partner processes it from raw material to finished product.
 The use of limestone neoprene is an effort to make wetsuits as sustainable as possible.

 Double lined neoprene

-After limestone neoprene foam is sliced into sheets of the right thickness it is laminated with a stretchy fabric layer.
-Lining can be applied on both sides of the wetsuit.
-As a result, making your wetsuit more durable.
+After slicing limestone neoprene foam into sheets of the right thickness, we laminate it with a stretchy fabric layer.
+To make it more durable, lining can be applied on both sides of the wetsuit.
 On top of that, it protects it against outside influences like UV and ozone.
 The outside lining also offers protection from fingernails cutting through the neoprene.
-The inside of your wetsuit is lined with flexible and soft lining.
-Therefore your wetsuit feels comfortable to wear on the skin.
-The main body panels of most high-end wetsuits are lined with a quickdry plush lining.
+We line the inside of our wetsuits with flexible and soft material.
+Therefore, your wetsuit feels comfortable to wear on the skin.
+The main body panels of most high-end wetsuits, including ours, are lined with a quickdry plush lining.
 Resulting in an insulating layer between the body and the cold water.
 This quickdry plush fabric helps the material to dry faster too, so you can be ready for your next session in no-time.
 Double lined neoprene is neoprene which has fabric lining laminated onto both sides of the neoprene foam.

 Single lined neoprene

-In contrast, to double lined neoprene, there is single lined neoprene.
-A raw neoprene foam sheet’s surface can be melted on one side with a metal embossing tool.
-This creates a skin coating to the foam.
-Single lined neoprene types are also known as mesh, smoothskin or glideskin.
-Single lined neoprene panels are mainly used on the outside of chest and back panels only.
+With a metal embossing tool we melt a raw neoprene foam sheet’s surface.
+This creates a ‘skin-like’ coating to the foam.
+Single lined neoprene is also known as mesh, smoothskin or glideskin.
+Single lined neoprene panels are mainly used on the outside of chest and back panels.
 Specifically on cold water surfing wetsuits.
 High-end winter wetsuits often use a single-lined neoprene chest and back panel such as smoothskin.
 The smooth outside doesn’t absorb water and helps the water run down the surface immediately.
 Thereby protecting your body from windchill, so you can stay in the water longer.
 Wetsuits that are completely made out of single lined neoprene do exist but are not commonly used for surfing.
 However, you might find full single lined wetsuits to be used for open water swimming or triathlon.

-Over the past few years, limestone neoprene has become the standard for most high-end wetsuits.
+Over the past few years, limestone neoprene became the standard for most high-end wetsuits.
 However, this doesn’t mean oldschool petroleum neoprene is a thing of the past.
-It is still used by some brands in mid and entry-level wetsuits.
+Some brands still use it in mid and entry-level wetsuits.
 If you can, stay away from petroleum-based neoprene and only use limestone neoprene wetsuits from brands like SRFACE.
-Our wetsuits are made with the highest grade materials and technologies.
+We make our wetsuits with the highest grade materials and technologies available.
 This includes the most flexible limestone neoprene foam.
 The double lined wetsuit panels feature the most flexible (360° limitless stretch) outside lining available.
-Chest and back panels are made with a smoothskin single lined neoprene outside to avoid windchill.
-The body panels are lined with a comfortable and heat-retaining quick-dry plush insulating inside lining.
-The seams are glued and blind stitched with heat-welded neoprene tape on the inside.
-The outside seams are liquid rubber-sealed too.
-The best wetsuit quality is now affordable.
+SRFACE uses single lined smoothskin neoprene chest and back panels to avoid windchill.
+We line the body panels with a comfortable and heat-retaining quick-dry plush insulating inside lining.
+Finally, we finish our glued and blind stitch seams with heat-welded neoprene tape on the inside and liquid rubber-seals on the outside.